Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

 This method replaces the values in `{}` with variables placed in order.
 Although `.format()` improves readability, it's important to note that placeholders and variables must match with the correct position used.

-Using the example above but swapping variables or placeholders arround would return incorrectly.
+Using the example above but swapping variables or placeholders around would return incorrectly.

 ## String Interpolation With f-Strings